Community Recovery

 Lifeline

 Lifeline provides counselling and support, including crisis counselling, to people affected by a disaster.
-Visit the website: www.lifeline.org.au or phone 131 114 for over-the-phone support.
+Phone 131 114 for over-the-phone support or visit:

 National Bushfire Recovery Relief factsheets